goldstrike77/ansible-role-linux-jenkins/README.md

 ## Requirements
 ### Operating systems
-This Ansible role installs Jenkins on the Linux operating system, including establishing a filesystem structure and server configuration with some common operational features.
-This role will work on the following operating systems:
+This Ansible role installs stand-alone and distributed(Swarm client) Jenkins on the Linux operating system, including establishing a filesystem structure and server configuration with some common operational features, Will work on the following operating systems:

   * CentOS 7